cybertim/vscode-gengetset/README.md

 1. Just place your cursor within a TypeScript class definition in the text editor window
 2. Open the command palette `ctrl+shift+P` / `cmd+shift+P`.
-3. Search for 'Generate Getter', 'Setter' or 'Constructor'
+3. Search for 'Import', 'Generate Getter', 'Setter' or 'Constructor'
-4. Select the private variable you would like to generate

 or

 1. Just place your cursor within a TypeScript class definition in the text editor window
-2. Press `alt+shift+G` for a quick selection
+2. Press `alt+shift+G` for a quick selection pop-up
-3. Select the private variable you would like to generate (or constructor)
+3. Select the preferred function from the pop-up menu

+or

+1. Click on the little Eye-Icon in your statusbar
+2. Select the preferred function from the pop-up menu

 The generated method will be placed at the cursors position.